ctdio/util-promisifyAll/README.md

 ```

 ### Example Usage
-This library wraps a any callback-based library and attempts to promisify
+This library wraps any traditional callback-based library and attempts
-any function available on the module's export or its prototype.
+to promisify any function exported by the module or its prototype.

-It creates and exposes a "promisified" version of each function, which can
+It does so by creating and exposing a "promisified" version of each function,
-then be invoked by appending `Async` to the old function name, such as:
+which can then be invoked by appending `Async` to the old function name, such as:

 ```
 const promisifyAll = require('util-promisifyall'); // note lowercase 'a' in 'all'